alx77/jrogen/README.md

 }
 ```

-Unfortunately, sometimes you need to calculate the ranges for a several fields of your entity in runtime, but there isn't ability  to supply non-constant values to an annotation line.
+Unfortunately, sometimes you need to calculate the ranges for several fields of your entity in runtime, but there isn't ability to supply non-constant values to an annotation line.
 To have ability to specify these values dynamically you can use the following approach:
 ```
 JROFactory<PersonGenerator> factory = JROFactory.create(PersonGenerator.class);